wazo-platform/xgong/README.md

     Parameters:

-    * audio: the audio file.
+    * audio: The audio file.
 Required.
+    * extension: Call this extension and play the message.
+If no extension is sent, use default.
-    * start: Optional timestamp indicating when the message should be played.
+    * start: Timestamp for when the message should be played.
 If no timestamp is sent, the file will be played immediately.
 Timestamps must be formatted as "{YEAR}-{MONTH}-{DAY}T{HOUR}:{MINUTE}:{SECOND}" (without the braces).

+ * POST /messages/tts/add

+    Generate a message using a Text-To-Speech engine.

+    Parameters:

+    * text: The text to use for the message
+    * extension: Call this extension and play the message.
+If no extension is sent, use default.
+    * start: Timestamp for when the message should be played.
+If no timestamp is sent, the file will be played immediately.
+Timestamps must be formatted as "{YEAR}-{MONTH}-{DAY}T{HOUR}:{MINUTE}:{SECOND}" (without the braces).

  * DELETE /messages/{id}

-    Delete an audio message.
+    Delete a message.
 Only messages that have not been played yet can be deleted

 Requirements